FabriXWork User GuideFabriXWork User Guide

 Tip 5: Request Progress Tracking

 ✅ Good: "Save progress to localStorage so learners can close and resume later.
-Show progress bar with % mastered"
+Show progress bar with % completed"

 ❌ Vague: "Remember progress"